 How to build trust and win new clients

 When you meet a prospect for the first time, they have no idea who you are.
 It’s important to lay out a foundation of trust.
 A few key elements in that first initial phone call will go a long way.
-There are some steps you can take to go from a warm lead to a long-term client relationship.
+There are five steps you can take to go from a warm lead to a long-term client relationship.

-Step one: Strong introduction
+Step one: Create a strong introduction

 Step two: Listen